zhengh42/littlebitofdata/content/privat/2017-08-28-CNV_pipeline.md

 The final collection of CNV can be found in /home/zhengh/projects/CNV/105genes/1000g/estd219\_1000\_Genomes\_Consortium\_Phase\_3\_Integrated\_SV.GRCh37.submitted.variant\_call.germline.CNV.txt

 ### XHMM

+XHMM takes multiple samples as input.
 The demo is based on targeted sequencing data of 105 genes in 118 samples.
 Processing scripts, intermediate files, and final results can be found in /home/zhengh/projects/CNV/105genes/xhmm/.

 __1) Calculate depth of coverage from BAM files__